saikumar-kolla/ouster-image-to-pointcloud-segmentation/README.md

 # Point Cloud Generation from segmented Range Image using Ouster SDK and ROS Packages
-This repository demonstrates the process of generating point cloud data from range images captured by the Ouster LiDAR sensor.
-The pipeline utilizes the Ouster SDK and ROS packages to convert sensor data into meaningful 3D point clouds.
+This repository demonstrates the process of generating a segmented ROI pointcloud from reflective and range images captured by the Ouster LiDAR sensor.
+The pipeline utilizes the Ouster SDK, OpenCV, Open3D and ROS packages to convert sensor data into meaningful 3D point clouds.

 ## YOLO-Pose Detection on LiDAR Reflective Image for Generating Segmentation Mask
 The image below showcases YOLO-Pose detection applied on a LiDAR reflective image.
 The detected object's pose is accurately identified and the bounding box will be used as a mask.